-The Kryptolok is shown on the bottom with the Cocoweb model on top.
+The Kryptolok is shown on the bottom with the Cocoweb model (discontinued in 2018) on top.
 Despite being a foot shorter, the Series 2 cable is long enough for standard lockups including the saddle stays and the second wheel.

 Our Best Buy award winner serves as a great all-around bike lock.
 If you are buying your first bike lock, we strongly encourage investing in a U-Lock as the lock that will serve you regardless of where you go.
 This mid-security U-lock is a perfect fit for a daytime college town lock up or for an overnight in rural areas.
 Bike tourers that plan on touring through cities would also do well to have one of these in their panniers, especially with the added security of the cable to loop through your belongings.

 Utilize the combo of cable and U-lock to increase the versatility of this lock.